dotHTM/dothtm.github.io/blog/2023-10-29_crosswords_and_kolaches.md

 title: Crosswords and Kolaches
 date: 2023-10-29
 layout: blog
+desc: Adrift in the sea, we adult like never before.
 ---

 My wife has been in orbit of her grandfather the last few weeks, almost a month in total.
 His health has been in decline for some time, leading to a Congestive Heart Failure diagnosis (I'm not sure if this is recent to his decline or not).
 Since the begining of October, he's been taken to the ER I think four times.
 And finally I've been here with her and him the last week, as they've transistioned him to a "home hospice" care scenario.